 Leadership + Life Skills Development

-Youth leaders facilitate participatory workshops and sessions to equip their peers with critical knowledge, attitudes, skills and values to find their voice and lead healthy and productive lives.
+Youth leaders facilitate participatory workshops and sessions to equip their peers with critical knowledge, attitudes, skills, and values that encourage them to find their voice and lead healthy and productive lives.

 Our curriculum explores diverse themes across three different levels, based on young people's age, experience and prior knowledge, including: self-esteem and values, sexuality education with a gender-focused approach, communication and relationships, civic participation and advocacy, and technology and media literacy, among other themes.